Norah from Norah Nelson Yoga has kindly contributed some key points which can my read alongside my personal experience.

 “Emotionally, yoga can help you to release negative emotions and tensions and reconnect with or rebalance your feelings.
 This is especially important if you are finding it hard to connect with your baby or your changing body or indeed the life changes that are coming ahead for you.”

 I having been attending on a weekly basis, to really experience the benefits and now enjoy Strala Yoga.
 This has helped with my recovery period after running and I enjoying paddle boarding and yoga helps with core strength and balance.

 I am looking forward to trying my hand at yoga on a paddleboard this summer.

-If you would like to book a Yoga for Birth Session, Norah has places available on Sat 6th July and Sunday 1st September – Please contact her to book or for more information email@example.com Further information about her weekly classes and workshops are available on her Facebook Page search Norah Nelson Yoga.
+If you would like to book a Yoga for Birth Session, Norah has places available on Sat 6th July and Sunday 1st September – Please contact her to book or for more information email@example.com.
+Further information about her weekly classes and workshops is available on her Facebook page Norah Nelson Yoga.

 Newborn Photo Sessions are available to book directly with me firstname.lastname@example.org.
 Please contact me for more information and we can pencil in your due date.